TonyCallaghan/ComputerScience-1stYear-Java/Week6-Numbering Systems/readme.md

-# Here is the question 👇
+# Here is the hidden exam question for week 6 👇

 <img src = "Capture.PNG" width= "100%">